 I can’t work in such a mess

 You should have the necessary minimum of your needs on your desk.
 If you have something on your desk that you do not use in your work, you start playing with it.
 It will bother you.
-You need concentration in your work.
+You need to concentrate on your work.
 Keep your desk clean and simple.
 Put one or two souvenirs or a photo of your wife or girlfriend.
-Put some plant on your desk.
+Put some plants on your desk.
 Things that won’t catch your attention for a long time.
 Things that will give you energy.

 Oh my back hurts, I’ll lie down for a bit